 Chloe qualified from Edinburgh (Telford) College in 2014 having previously completed the Vet Nurse Preparatory course.
 She joined the practice part-time in 2017 and became a full-time member of staff in 2018.
 Chloe has a keen interest in exotics including rabbits and chickens, and emergency and critical care.
 Chloe shows great compassion with clients and has a very calming nature.
 Chloe is also a clinical coach and enjoys sharing her knowledge with the next generation of nurses (some of which are currently employed by Mackie and Brechin).

 Chloe has a dog called Holly, and a cat called Angus.
 In her spare time Chloe enjoys day trips and adventures with her young family and Holly, gardening and growing her own food.
 She also enjoys catching up with friends with a coffee (aka gin) and cake.

 Stuart graduated as a Registered Veterinary Nurse from Edinburgh Napier University in 2020.
 He is from Northern Ireland and moved to Scotland in 2015 to attend University.
 Stuart was a student veterinary nurse practising at Mackie and Brechin for 3 years before becoming a permanent, full time member of staff.

 Being diabetic himself, Stuart has a particular interest in the management of diabetic animals.

-He has a chocolate Labrador called Daisy and a cat called Marley.
-In his spare time he likes to cook and go for walks.
+He has a chocolate Labrador called Daisy and in his spare time he likes to cook and go for walks.